 Corporations are noticing no-code tools

 In no-code land, it’s rare to see unicorns born since no-code tools are still in their infancy.
 Makers are still building and testing platforms for their own projects, but until the large Fortune 500 companies take notice, you’re probably going to be stuck with using some outdated time-tracking software from Oracle or SAP at your company.
-“No one ever get fired for choosing IBM,” a they say.
+“No one ever gets fired for choosing IBM,” they say.

 But large corporations have taken notice of the no-code movement.
 There is a “low-code” platform called OutSystems who